cenuno/islr_notes/01_introduction/README.md

 library(tidyverse)  # data science packages

 # load necessary objects ----
-wage.text <- "Source: Wage and other data for a group of 3000 male workers in the Mid-Atlantic region"
+wage.text <- "Source: Wage and other data for a group of 3000 male workers in the Mid-Atlantic region | made by @cenuno_"

-stock.text <- "Source: Daily percentage returns for the S&P 500 stock index between 2001 and 2005"
+stock.text <- "Source: Daily percentage returns for the S&P 500 stock index between 2001 and 2005 | made by @cenuno_"

-gene.text <- "Source: NCI microarray data that contains cancer type and expression levels on 6,830 genes from 64 cancer cell lines"
+gene.text <- "Source: NCI microarray data that contains cancer type and expression levels on 6,830 genes from 64 cancer cell lines | made by @cenuno_"

 my.theme <-
   theme_minimal() +